Lombiq/NuGet-Publishing-GitHub-Actions/Readme.md

 <!-- textlint-disable doubled-spaces -->

 > [!NOTE]
-> The code samples in the documentation reference the latest versions of the workflows and actions from the `dev` branch with `@renovate/all-updates`.
+> The code samples in the documentation reference the latest versions of the workflows and actions from the `dev` branch with `@dev`.
 This allows you to always use the latest versions, and get updates immediately.
 If instead you prefer stability, reference a specific version instead, like `@1.2.0`.
 You can see the versions available under [Releases](https://github.com/Lombiq/GitHub-Actions/releases).

 <!-- textlint-enable doubled-spaces -->